cybergarage/round-cc/doc/round_rpc_http.md

 ### Request-Line

-Round-RPC supports "POST" and "GET" methods.
+Round-RPC supports POST and GET methods.
 The request entry point must be begin with "/rpc" as the following.

 ```
 Request-Line = Method SP Request-URI SP HTTP-Version CRLF